 - Login to docker hub with your credentials and then login.

 docker login -u docker-registry-user

-- Before you push your docker image to docker hub , its highly recommended to to tag your image with your docker hub username using docker tag command.
-The syntax of docker tag command is
+- Before you push your docker image to the docker hub, it’s highly recommended to tag your image with your docker hub username using the docker tag command.
+The syntax of the docker tag command is

 docker tag image.

 - After successful login in docker hub, now push your docker image using the following command.

 As you can see below, the docker image is successfully pushed into the docker hub that you created on the ubuntu machine.

 In this tutorial, you learned how to install Docker, learned several docker commands such as docker images, docker tag, docker pull, and how to push docker image to docker hub.